-Planning a winter trip to Yellowstone national park?
-Interested in fun activities outside the park?
-Let me familiarize you with the surrounding forest areas of Caribou-Targhee and Gallatin.
-Endless breathtaking vistas and miles of groomed trails beckon the novice as well as the expert snowmobilers to these forests every winter.
+Are you planning a winter trip to Yellowstone national park?
+Are you interested in fun activities outside the park?
+Then let me familiarize you with the surrounding forest areas of Caribou-Targhee and Gallatin.
+Endless breathtaking vistas and miles of groomed trails in these forests beckon the novice as well as the expert snowmobilers every winter.

-Targhee national forest is in the states of Idaho and Wyoming in Northern USA, and is part of the Greater Yellowstone Ecosystem.
-Custer Gallatin national forest in Montana, sharing its borders with Yellowstone is also part of this ecosystem.
+Targhee national forest spans across the states of Idaho and Wyoming in Northern USA and is part of the Greater Yellowstone Ecosystem.
+Custer Gallatin national forest in Montana shares its borders with Yellowstone and is also part of this ecosystem.

 We did a sixteen hour road trip from Bay area, California to West Yellowstone, Montana.
 If you are planning to hit the road and drive through the states of Nevada and Idaho, you can expect the scenery to be like this… all the way.
 More pictures from the road here.

 West Yellowstone is right outside the west entrance of Yellowstone National park and has varied options for accommodation.
-In case you run out of choices here, you can also check out the few hotels/cabins in Island Park, Idaho.
+In case you run out of choices in West Yellowstone you can also check out the few hotels and cabins in Island Park, Idaho.

 There are a number of snowmobile rental operators in West Yellowstone.
 Few of them also offer guided tours in Targhee and Gallatin forests.
 Since we couldn’t reserve any guided tours in advance, we went ahead and decided to tour ourselves.
-We rented a double seating snowmobile from HiCountry snowmobiles (reserving in advance is recommended).
-Actually, single rider snowmobiles are much better than the double one.
-The main reason being – the pillion rider takes the beating from wind and extreme cold.
-The driver has heated handlebars and leg-rest, but no heated facilities for the pillion.
-So if you are planning to sit behind, layer up!
+We rented a double seating snowmobile from HiCountry snowmobiles (I would recommend to reserve in advance).

-In December, expect the temperatures to be anywhere between -13F and -31F (-25C to -35C).
-So get in your base-layer/thermals, wool sweater, fleece, down-vest, water-proof jacket, weather-proof snow pants, glove-liners, gloves, ski-socks and snow boots.
-Then go ahead and rent that snowsuit too.
+In December expect the temperatures to be anywhere between -13F and -31F (-25C to -35C).
+So, get in your base-layers or thermals, wool sweater or fleece, down-vest, water-proof jacket or parka, weather-proof snow pants, glove-liners, gloves, ski-socks and snow boots.
+Then before you venture out, go ahead and rent that snowsuit too.
 Yes that’s right, to enjoy snowmobiling in these parts you need to cocoon yourself.

 Carry a day-pack with snacks, thermos, flashlight (just in case), batteries, camera.

-Don’t be alarmed if your iPhones are suddenly discharged or just dies.
+And don’t be alarmed if your iPhones are suddenly discharged or just die!

 500+ miles of well-groomed trail system is at your disposal.
 For the expert, back-country is your playground.
 These trails are known as one of the best in the country.